 - 1 cup black rice

 - 4-5 cups of hot water (vegetable stock is even better)

 - 3 tsp olive oil

-- 3 medium onion, one chopped and the other two thinly sliced
+- 3 medium onions, one chopped and the other two thinly sliced

 - 1 tsp minced garlic

 - 12 button mushrooms, sliced